Vandivier/afterecon/content/2016-02-04-use-katex-with-wordpress-not-jetpack.md

 ---
-title: Use KaTeX with WordPress - Not JetPack
+title: "Use KaTeX with WordPress - Not JetPack"
 date: 2016-02-04 03:16:36
 author: John Vandivier
 ---